 🧰 Quelle vitesse choisir pour une ponceuse à ongles ?

-🧰 What speed should I choose for a nail sander?
+🧰 What speed should I choose for a nail drill?

-The rotation speed of the drill bit during an electric manicure is a determining factor in ensuring a quality result, client comfort, and procedure safety.
-Proper use of the drill bit helps prevent skin injuries and optimizes working time.
+The rotation speed of the drill bit during an electric manicure is a determining factor in ensuring a quality result, client comfort and the safety of the procedure.
+Proper use of the sander helps prevent skin injuries and optimizes working time.

-To determine the appropriate speed, several elements must be taken into account:
+To determine the appropriate speed, several factors must be taken into account:

-• Cuticle type : normal, overgrown or wet.
+• Cuticle type : normal, overloaded or humid.

 • Cuticle pocket depth : space between the cuticle and the pterygium.